MHenderson/mhall-in-r/README.md

 #> 6     2     3      1
 ```

-The `expand_grid` function makes it easier to construct such a data
+`expand_grid` makes it even easier to construct such a data frame from a
-frame from a vector of entries.
+vector representing the symbols.

 ``` r
 expand_grid(row = 1:2, column = 1:3) %>%